 As such, operators simply need a remote gaming licence which, in turn, means they have to comply with the Gaming and Lotteries Act.
 This dynamic means that the best online poker sites in Ireland are also the best poker sites in the world.
 Moreover, you get to play on highly regulated sites that will accept deposits in Euro.
 You may have to use USD at the tables.
 However, this is standard across the industry.
 The good news, however, is that you will be able to hold an account balance in Euro and, moreover, cashout your winnings in EUR.

 Another positive thing about online poker in Ireland is the fact you don’t have to pay any tax on your winnings.
 Again, because there are no regulations governing poker specifically, authority is deferred to the Gaming and Lotteries Act.
 This law states that gambling winnings aren’t taxable on a personal level.
 Companies have to pay tax, but you don’t.
 Therefore, because poker falls under the umbrella of gambling, you won’t have pay tax on your poker winnings in Ireland.

 We’ve listed some of the best online poker sites in Ireland, but what do they offer?
 Well, as you’d expect, online poker in Ireland is a booming industry.
-Therefore, you’ll find plenty of added value courtesy of Irish poker sites fighting for your attention.
+Therefore, you’ll find plenty of added value courtesy of poker sites in Ireland fighting for your attention.

-Some of the best online poker Ireland bonuses for new customers are:
+Some of the best online poker bonuses in Ireland for new customers are: